InseeFr/Pogues/doc/en/implementation-details/labels.md

 ## Internationalisation

-Even if the application does not provide the option to define multilingual versions of labels, they are represented as a sequence (an array in `json`):
+Even if the application does not provide the option to define multilingual versions of labels, they are represented as a sequence (an array in `JSON`):

 ```xml
   <xs:complexType name="ComponentType" abstract="true">